felipeochoa/thtml/README.md

 # thtml
 Typesafe HTML template library

 This library is designed for server-side HTML rendering using JSX.
-It does not suport custom elements, suspense, etc. It only renders to strings, which you can send using your server.
+It does not suport effects, suspense, etc. It only renders to strings, which you can send using your server.

 The main plus of using this library is that it incoporates rich type information for HTML elements, so you get good autocomplete and typechecking on your templates.